Smart Investing: Be Wary of Forecasts

 The average “miss” is approximately 8.2% over this time frame.

 The same is true in the bond market and trying to forecast interest rate movements.
 According to BlackRock, after reviewing interest rate predictions from 1992 through 2020, most economists got just the direction of the ten-year Treasury yield wrong, let alone the actual ending value.

-For 2021, they calculated the average forecast for the ten-year Treasury yield to be 1.15%.
+For 2021, they calculated the average forecast for the 10-year Treasury yield to be 1.15%.
 It ended the year at 1.52%.
 Another example is the number of Fed rate hikes expected by the market.
 Just last fall, the expected number of hikes for 2022 was close to zero.
 As of March of 2022, seven hikes are now expected.
 No doubt, these expectations will change as the year progresses, and markets will re-price accordingly.

-Investment decisions should not be made on forecasts and expectations; however.
-They should continue to be based on goals and risk tolerance.
+Investment decisions should not be made on forecasts and expectations; however they should continue to be based on goals and risk tolerance.
 Asset allocation is key, and is the main driver of returns.
 We continue to promote this, even in these times of uncertainty and volatility.